MohOsman/block-gen/README.md

 - Reactor: Provides the reactive types `Mono` and `Flux` for asynchronous processing.
 - Apache Maven: Manages project dependencies and builds the application.

-## Contributions

-Contributions to the project are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 ## License